History of rugby in the Olympics

-Baron Pierre de Coubertin, the founder of the modern Olympic movement, played, refereed and promoted Football Rugby as it was called in his days
+Baron Pierre de Coubertin, the founder of the modern Olympic movement, played, refereed and promoted football rugby as it was called in his day.

 “What is admirable in football (rugby), is the perpetual mix of individualism and discipline, the necessity for each man to think, anticipate, take a decision and at the same time subordinate one’s reasoning, thoughts and decisions to those of the captain.
 And even the referee’s whistle stopping a player for a ‘fault’ one team mate has made and he hasn’t seen, tests his character and patience.
 For all that, foot-ball is truly the reflection of life, a lesson experimenting in the real world, a first-rate educational tool.”

-After his return from his first visit to England, de Coubertin became an active promoter of physical education in general and Rugby Football in particular, which he managed to introduce into several school establishments in Paris, securing the long term future of the Game in the country.
-He went on playing with his friends in Bois de Boulogne and although there is no information about his Rugby prowess, his knowledge of the Game was well respected by his peers, who elected him to referee the 1892 match between Stade Française and Racing Club de France – now regarded as the inaugural French championship.
+After his return from his first visit to England, De Coubertin became an active promoter of physical education in general and rugby football in particular, which he managed to introduce into several school establishments in Paris, securing the long-term future of the game in the country.
+He went on playing with his friends in Bois de Boulogne and although there is no information about his rugby prowess, his knowledge of the game was well-respected by his peers, who elected him to referee the 1892 match between Stade Français and Racing Club de France – now regarded as the inaugural French championship.

 1900 Paris Olympics

-The fact that no Rugby was played in Greece at the end of the 19th century may account for the absence of the Game from the inaugural Olympic Games in 1896, but in 1900 the Baron succeeded in gathering three teams for the first Olympic Rugby competition in Paris: a Parisian selection, representing France, Frankfurt FC representing Germany and Moseley Wanderers, a selection from Midland clubs – the UK representatives.
+The fact that no rugby was played in Greece at the end of the 19th century may account for the absence of the game from the inaugural Olympic Games in 1896, but in 1900 De Coubertin succeeded in gathering three teams for the first Olympic rugby competition in Paris: a Parisian selection, representing France, Frankfurt FC representing Germany and Moseley Wanderers, a selection from Midland clubs – the British representatives.

 1908 London Olympics

-Not unexpectedly, the American organisers of the St Louis Olympics did not choose Rugby as a sport in 1904, but the 1908 Games, held in London, had brought Rugby back into the Olympic programme.
-In the Olympic programme, the number of Rugby teams was limited to four and the matches were scheduled to be played "in the stadium, about October 19, 1908.
+Not unexpectedly, the American organisers of the St Louis Olympics did not choose rugby as a sport in 1904, but the 1908 Games, held in London, had brought rugby back into the Olympic programme.
+The number of rugby teams was limited to four in the Olympic programme and the matches were scheduled to be played "in the stadium, about 19 October, 1908.
 Prizes: Gold Olympic medals to the winning team."

 1920 Antwerp Olympics